Mar6leS9da/Custom-DB-Assets/README.md

 >[!NOTE]
 >In my YT video I talk about how to make your own custom `SVG` files and why you'd want to do that in the first place. for this project I used [Boxy SVG Editor](https://boxy-svg.com/app) (not sponsored)

-Ive also hosted all of my custom images that are natively compatible with Custom DB to imgur, but you can easily just download my `Custom Db settings json` file and it will apply all of the customization options I have set on my DB (excluding this tutorial of course
+Ive also hosted all of my custom images that are natively compatible with Custom DB to imgur, but you can easily just download the `mar6les_CDB_settings.json` file and add it to Custom DB and it will apply all of the customization options I have set on my DB (excluding this tutorial of course)

 # Begin Tutorial